vizzTools/cookiecutter-data-science/docs/docs/index.md

 ### Notebooks are for exploration and communication

 Notebook packages like the [Jupyter notebook](http://jupyter.org/), [Beaker notebook](http://beakernotebook.com/), [Zeppelin](http://zeppelin-project.org/), and other literate programming tools are very effective for exploratory data analysis.
 However, these tools can be less effective for reproducing an analysis.
 When we use notebooks in our work, we often subdivide the `notebooks` folder.
-For example, `notebooks/exploratory` contains initial explorations, whereas `notebooks/reports` is more polished work that can be exported as html to the `reports` directory.
+Some basic template to start from can be found at `notebooks/templates`.
+For example, `notebooks/Lab` contains initial explorations, whereas `notebooks/Final` is more polished work.

-Since notebooks are challenging objects for source control (e.g., diffs of the `json` are often not human-readable and merging is near impossible), we recommended not collaborating directly with others on Jupyter notebooks.
-There are two steps we recommend for using notebooks effectively:
+Since notebooks are challenging objects for source control (e.g., diffs of the `json` are often not human-readable and merging is near impossible), we recommended not collaborating directly with others on Jupyter notebooks and use [`nbdime`](https://nbdime.readthedocs.io/en/latest/) to better handle github.
+There are also two steps we recommend for using notebooks effectively:

  1. Follow a naming convention that shows the owner and the order the analysis was done in.
 We use the format `<step>-<ghuser>-<description>.ipynb` (e.g., `0.3-bull-visualize-distributions.ipynb`).